biril/backbone-faux-server/README.md

 method being used form a pair that matches a defined route, the route's handler is invoked.
-Implement handlers in JS to test the expected behaviour of your app, work with dummy data, support persistence using local-storage, etc. When / if you choose to move to a real server, switching back to Backbone's native, ajax-based sync is as simple as calling `backboneFauxServer.enable(false)`.
+Implement handlers in JS to test the expected behaviour of your app, work with dummy data, support persistence using local-storage, etc. When / if you choose to move to a real server, switching back to Backbone's native, ajax-based sync is as simple as calling `fauxServer.enable(false)`.

 Usage
 -----

-Backbone-faux-server ('BFS' onwards) will be exposed as a Global, CommonJS module or AMD module depending on the detected environment.
+Backbone-faux-server will be exposed as a Global, a CommonJS module or an AMD module depending on the detected environment.

 * When working in a *browser environment, without a module-framework,* include backbone.faux.server.js after backbone.js